Substance Use Dependency is NOT a moral failure...

 • Fact: There are over 23.5 million people in long-term recovery in the U.S. from a substance use disorder.
 People do recover and get well.

-• Fact: DEA National RX Take Back Day reported 33,343 lbs of Prescription drugs collected in Michigan on October 24, 2020 with 207 Collections sites now In Michigan.
+• Fact: DEA National RX Take Back Day reported 599,897 lbs (300 tons) of Prescription drugs collected in Michigan on October 2023 with 4675 Collections sites now In Michigan.

 Find out how to get help now